Why So Many Men are Afraid of Marriage

 This book is for any woman who wants a thriving romantic partnership.
 This guide dives into the work of various pioneers of polarity and relationship work that have inspired my own inner work.
 I highlight, connect the dots between, and elaborate on concepts by David Deida, Alison Armstrong, Osho, Byron Katie, Jordan Peterson, and Laura Doyle in the name of cultivating healthy dynamics with men.

-This 43-page book is full of examples, resources, and practices to implement the concepts into your relationship with men, transforming not only your romantic partnership but also your relationship with your dad, son, brothers, male co-workers, and friends.
+This 91-page book is full of examples, resources, and practices to implement the concepts into your relationship with men, transforming not only your romantic partnership but also your relationship with your dad, son, brothers, male co-workers, friends, and most importantly, with yourself.